Tourist attractions like The Tulip, a futuristic tower proposed in 2018 could be crucial in helping London recover from the blow of the pandemic.

 City approved, opposed by the mayor

 The Tulip has a beautiful and troubled history.
-Foster + Partners formalized the tower proposal for the first time in 2018.
-It was approved in 2019 by the City of London, for which The Tulip had "the potential to become an architectural icon".
+Foster + Partners first formalized the tower proposal in 2018.
+It was approved in 2019 by the City of London, who said The Tulip had “the potential to become an architectural icon”.

-During the same year, however, the mayor of London Sadiq Khan he rejected the proposal because he said it would provide "a very limited public benefit" to the City of London.
+During the same year, however, the mayor of London Sadiq Khan he rejected the proposal because he said it would provide “very limited public benefit” to the City of London.

 In January 2020, Foster + Partners then appealed against the decision, and now the final decision from the government is awaited.